 Maureen: A pleasant and otherwise unassuming woman that was just going about her business in Trésor when she was murdered by Nessa the bard.
 In Nessa’s defense, the bard was bored so she thought shooting an arrow into a crowd of people would liven things up.
 Months later Maureen’s ghost would age Nessa beyond one hundred years, killing her.
 Maureen’s husband was Cedric (see below).

 Karl von Vrooman: A human mercenary that commands a small army called the Hengstgruppe (Stallion Group).
 His origins are unknown, but Jandle seems to know him by the name Gregor.
-Some people might want to ask about that.
+Slothjemian by birth and military training, Karl has a thick accent that he has never been able to shake.
 Karl and his army are currently on permanent loan to Maelonbourg by the Regent of Ange Déchu.

 Cedric Bloed: Human that was widowed by the Troublemakers and then given a home in Maelonbourg and a job in recompense.
 Has three children and continually has the look of confusion on his face.
 Worked as a day laborer on what passed for the dockyards of Resurrection before Gus and the good folks of the city managed to marry him off to a woman that needed a better alibi and backstory than the one she came to town with.
 Bloed is actually the surname she chose for herself, and in true Cedric fashion her husband went along with it.

 Elliott: A human huntsman that has become one of the Archduke of Maelonbourg’s most trusted henchmen.
 He is continually in awe of both Malek and Moak and makes no secret of wanting to be every bit as badass as they are someday.
 Is known to be a casual associate of several individuals collectively known as “the Fellowship of Fiends.”